rokka-io/rokka-kirby-plugin/README.md

 ## WARNING

-This is still beta software.
+This is still alpha software.
 We will use this for our soon-to-be-online company webpage, so it's somehow battle tested.
-But there's still room for improvements.
+But there's still room for improvements and some APIs will soon change (see also the rokka-templatehandler branch).
 And input is always welcome.

 ## Requirements

 - [PHP 7.0](https://php.net)